-It's September in the Hamptons as Tom tries to save his marriage, his job and the Little Church of the Hamptons only to hit rock bottom and rebound to become the man he's meant to be.
+It’s a late summer Sunday in September as Tom tries to save his marriage, his job and the Hamptons Little Church only to hit rock bottom and rebound to become the man he’s meant to be.
 After tragedy hits, the dramatic conclusion erupts filled with hope for tomorrow.

 After the car accident, Congresswoman Dixon holds a press conference at the hospital where David and Scott are being treated.
 Isabel is abused by her boyfriend.
 Emma takes a pregnancy test.
 Tom asks for Kim’s help.
 Later at the hospital, is it coincidence or miracle?

 "A Bump in the Road"

 Paul’s PTSD shows its ugly side.
 Isabel confronts her daughter about the pregnancy test.
 Rose struggles with Richard’s Alzheimer’s illness.
 Tom and Kristen are caught by Kim in an awkward situation.
 Emma talks with her “boyfriend” Zack.
 Congresswoman Dixon’s son get arrested.